- Q1: When can I apply to the BAS-AL program?

 Please visit our Course Descriptions page for details regarding core course descriptions.

 - Q7: How is BAS-AL coursework delivered?

-All of the core courses in this program are offered online in a 7-week format.
-Students can take up to four courses (or 12 credit hours) a semester.
+The majority of core courses in this program are offered online in a 7-week format.
+Students can take up to four courses (or 12 credit hours) a semester (Fall, Spring, or Summer).
 The number of credit hours taken each semester should be discussed with the program advisor and reflective of the student’s personal and work schedules.